enolgor/muxc/README.md

 ## Using docker

-You can use muxc with docker, just run: `docker run --rm -t -v $(pwd):/src -w /src muxc -f <path-to-yaml-file>`.
+You can use muxc with docker, just run: `docker run --rm -t -v $(pwd):/src -w /src enolgor/muxc -f <path-to-yaml-file>`.
 As mentioned above, you can omit passing `-f ...` if using `muxc.yaml` as your definition filename.

 ## YAML Definition Syntax example